Trip7274/Bayt_API/README.md

 	- `nvidia-smi`
 - Intel GPU Systems: (Read note below)
 	- `intel-gpu-tools` (must run `setcap cap_perfmon=+ep /usr/bin/intel_gpu_top` as root beforehand)
-    - [NVTOP](https://github.com/Syllo/nvtop) (optional, but strongly recommended)
+    - [NVTOP](https://github.com/Syllo/nvtop) (optional but strongly recommended)
 - AMD GPU Systems:
 	- [amdgpu_top](https://github.com/Umio-Yasuno/amdgpu_top)

 Along with utilites you probably already have, such as `bash`, `grep` (GNU), `head`, `jq`, `net-tools`, and `df`.

-`libmsquic` (sometimes called `msquic`) is needed for QUIC support, but is not necessary to run Sofa.
+`libmsquic` (sometimes called `msquic`) is needed for QUIC support, but isn’t necessary to run Sofa.

 > [!IMPORTANT]
 > Systems with Intel GPUs and at least one other GPU (of any brand) may face some issues regarding duplicated GPU names/frequencies.<br/>
-> This is due to the default script's inability to specify which GPU to prompt NVTOP for.
+> This is due to the default script’s inability to specify which GPU to prompt NVTOP for.
 >
 > I *am* looking into resolving this, however.<br/>
-> If you feel like you can help, please take a look at [NVTOP's usage in getGpu.sh](https://github.com/Trip7274/Sofa/blob/main/Sofa_API/scripts/getGpu.sh#L321)
+> If you feel like you can help, please take a look at [NVTOP’s usage in getGpu.sh](https://github.com/Trip7274/Sofa/blob/main/Sofa_API/scripts/getGpu.sh#L321)

 ---
 I mainly test this on CachyOS (Arch-based), but I do try to use as many distro-agnostic features as I can in the default scripts.
 If you encounter any issues on other distros, feel free to open an issue!

-This project also uses shell scripts to fetch most system stats (located in the `Sofa_API/scripts` directory), so you shouldn't need C#-specific knowledge to troubleshoot any of the system-facing interactions.
+This project also uses shell scripts to fetch most system stats (located in the `Sofa_API/scripts` directory), so you shouldn’t need C#-specific knowledge to troubleshoot any of the system-facing interactions.
 Do be sure to output the data in the appropriate format, though!

-You can find the proper format and documentation in each script's head.
+You can find the proper format and documentation in each script’s head.

 ## Installation and usage
 Sofa is still in an early stage, thus the compiled binaries are unavailable.